Developer-Nijat/MinIO-File-Management-Server-with-Node.JS/README.md

 - Ensure the MinIO server is running and accessible with the credentials provided in the `.env` file.
 - Use tools like Postman or cURL to test the API endpoints.

+## Technologies Used
+- Node.js
+- Express.js
+- MinIO
+- Multer (for file handling)

 ## License
 This project is licensed under the MIT License.

-See the [LICENSE](LICENSE) file for details.
+Created by Nijat Aliyev (@developer.nijat)